Crypto Adoption Around the World: Burkina Faso

 Source: Envato

 Neither a frontrunner nor a laggard in cryptocurrency adoption, Burkina Faso is gradually emerging as a notable player in West Africa.
-The market shows promising growth potential, with projections indicating a healthy 12.42% annual growth rate from 2024 to 2028.
+The market shows promising growth potential, with projections indicating a 40.41% annual growth rate by 2026.

 Source: Chainanalysis